+44 (0)20 7822 1200

-Isabel has recently joined Professional Negligence and Liability (ed.
+Isabel has now joined Professional Negligence and Liability (ed.
 Mark Simpson QC, Informa) as an expert contributor, alongside Charles Dougherty QC.

 Prior to coming to the bar, Isabel worked in the charitable sector.
 She graduated from Cambridge with a BA (Hons) in History.
 She obtained a Distinction on the GDL and an Outstanding on the BVC.
 She was also a Major Scholar of the Inner Temple.

 Isabel has a flourishing professional negligence practice, acting for both claimants and defendants.
-She is regularly instructed in cases concerning solicitors and barristers, accountants and financial advisers, mortgage brokers, surveyors and valuers, receivers, approved inspectors, construction and design professionals.
-Her work complements and overlaps with the work of her other practice area of property damage.
+She is regularly instructed in cases concerning solicitors and barristers, accountants and financial advisers, mortgage brokers, surveyors and valuers, receivers, approved inspectors, and construction professionals.
+Her work complements and overlaps with her property damage practice.

-Isabel has been listed for some years in both legal directories for professional negligence for some years, where most recently, she has been described as “frighteningly intelligent” (Chambers UK Bar).
+Isabel has been listed for some years in both legal directories for professional negligence, where most recently, she has been described as “hard-working and has brilliant judgment, an absolute delight to work with” (Chambers UK Bar).

-Isabel has also recently become an expert contributor to ‘Professional Negligence and Liability’ (ed.
+Isabel is an expert contributor to ‘Professional Negligence and Liability’ (ed.
 Mark Simpson QC).

-Isabel’s product liability practice includes automotive products, white goods, medical devices, bicycles, toys, gas products, domestic electrical appliances, industrial machinery and even parts of a nuclear fusion reactor.
+Isabel’s product liability practice includes automotive products, white goods, medical devices, pharmaceutical products, bicycles, toys, gas products, domestic electrical appliances, industrial machinery and even parts of a nuclear fusion reactor.

 Notable cases include Wilson v Beko Plc (concerning whether a consumer could make a claim under safety regulations/s.41 of the Consumer Protection Act 1987) and Allen v Depuy (concerning the applicable law and territorial scope of the Consumer Protection Act 1987).